noahnle/savei/README.md

 #### Note

-Tkinter is included with Python's standard library.
-You don’t need to install it separately via `pip`.
-If you encounter issues with Tkinter, ensure it's included in your Python installation.
+Tkinter is included with most Python installations, but it may not be available in some versions.
+If you encounter issues, verify that Tkinter is included in your Python installation.
+I recommend to use Python 3.11.9 because it's what currently working.

 ## Usage